arrow-kt/arrow-website/content/docs/learn/coroutines/resource-safety.md

 ### Using `Resource`

-The usage of `resource` is very similar to `install`.
+The usage of `resource` is very similar to that of `install`.
 The main difference is that the result is a value of type `Resource<T>`, where `T` is the type of the resource to acquire.
 But such a value doesn't run the acquisition step, it's simply a _recipe_ describing how that's done; to actually acquire the